Section 1: Procurement

 - For purposes of the policy, the Deputy Fiscal Officer may perform the functions of the Fiscal Officer in the absence of the Fiscal Officer.

-- Credit cards will be kept in the office of the Fiscal Officer and may be signed out to authorized Library personnel from time to time as necessary.
+- Credit cards will be kept in the office of the Fiscal Officer and may be signed out to authorized library personnel as necessary.
 The credit card should be promptly returned to the office of the Fiscal Officer once the purchases for which it was checked out have been made.

 - A credit card may not be used by anyone other than the individual to whom it is signed out.